ActiveCollab uses ElasticSearch. If you don't configure it, ActiveCollab will still work - but you won't be able to use in-app search.

 Click Save Changes.

-Rebuild the search index by running this command:
+Rebuild the search index, by following instructions below.

 Indexing might take anywhere from a few seconds to a few hours, depending on the size of your database.
 In-app search should be ready to use once a few "run_every_minute" Cron jobs are executed and all the data is indexed.